LaFibre-info/neutrality-test/README.md

         Arguments:

           if no url argument, stdin is used instead.
-          The url (or stdin) must contain a list of test, one per line.
+          The url (or stdin) must contain a list of tests, one per line.
           See below for the syntax.

         Options: